Normal vs. Severe Overbite

 • Nail biting

-These habits exude repetitive force on the teeth and jaw, causing them to shift in ways that can require extensive and costly therapy.
+These habits exert repetitive force on the teeth and jaw, causing them to shift in ways that can require extensive and costly therapy.

 Some causes are beyond control, such as:

-• Abnormal Tooth Eruption—if teeth erupt improperly, or if you have extra or abnormally shaped teeth, they can cause an overbite to dev
+• Abnormal Tooth Eruption—If teeth erupt improperly, or if you have extra or abnormally shaped teeth, they can cause an overbite to develop.

 Contact Us